 The Korean term translates literally as books and things, which hints at the subjects of this field of still-life painting.

-The genre blossomed particularly during the latter part of Korea’s Joseon dynastic era that lasted from around 1392 to 1897.
+The genre blossomed during the latter part of the Joseon dynastic era that lasted from around 1392 to 1897.
 Emerging under Chinese influence at the royal court, the concept spread into wider Korean society to become a feature of folk painting, too.

-Books and bookshelves form a staple of Chaekgeori, along with decorative, scholarly, representative and precious objects perhaps interwoven with (and positioned as) motifs.
+Books and bookshelves form a staple of Chaekgeori, along with decorative, scholarly, representative and precious objects perhaps interwoven with (or positioned as) motifs.
 Whereby “precious” need not only imply material worth.

 The paintings are both documentation and symbolic representation, perhaps an expression of sentiments or position, and a paeon to the scholarly spirit.

-Despite its primacy in the past, Chaekgeori continues today and the Weltmuseum’s exhibition draws on works by contemporary Korean artists.
-The paintings combine traditional elements with modern images and a more abstract touch at times.
+Chaekgeori continues today, and the Weltmuseum’s exhibition draws on works by contemporary Korean artists.
+The paintings combine traditional elements with modern images (including video installations) and a more abstract touch at times.

-The genre perhaps attracts a kind of wistful optimism in modern times, given the role of books as traditional containers of knowledge and wisdom, and the competition for our attention from shorter, digital, transient forms of writing.
-(But that’s a topic for another day.)
+The genre perhaps reflects a kind of wistful optimism in modern times, given the continuing role of books as containers of knowledge and wisdom, and despite the competition for our attention from shorter, digital, transient forms of writing.

 For much of that time (from late June), you can move about 10,000km south and east for more contemporary art in the form of a solo exhibition for renowned Maori artist, George Nuku.
 His installation Bottled Ocean 2122 also appears in the Theseus temple in the Volksgarten park.